WilliamBarela/python-challenge/README.md

   - Use [Requests library](https://requests.readthedocs.io/en/latest/) to call a given API with a given endpoint:
   - Example arguments: `api_base_uri = https://api.sampleapis.com/` and `endpoint = /coffee/hot`

-Include logging and excepting handling for calls to the API.
+Include logging and exception handling for calls to the API.
 This can be as simple as appending a print statement to a `run.log` file.
 You may also use a logging library if you desire.
 The entries to log file should include the datetime of the exception in ISO-8601 format, the HTTP status code, and the error message:
 ```